Beginning this fall, the Village of Newberry will start removing the trees and metal grating that line the sidewalks downtown.

 The matter was discussed at the monthly meeting of the Newberry Village Council held Tuesday, July 19 at 6 p.m.
 There were only four members of the public in attendance.

-The trees and roots have caused unanticipated damage to sidewalks and underground electrical systems, so the village decided to remove the trees.
+The trees and roots have caused unanticipated damage to sidewalks and underground electrical systems, so the village decided to remove the trees and the electrical trenching would be inspected with the help of experts such as electrical installation – Red Star Electric.
 There are 20 trees left on Newberry Avenue and 23 metal grates embedded in the concrete.
 The metal frames around the tree trunks were removed by staff last year.
+The trucking companies that will haul the trees and other debris may first need to secure the necessary Overweight Permits.
+The council will then decide where to send these trees.

 Trustee Lori Stokes asked about the bike racks, which were obtained through a grant, but haven’t been placed on the sidewalks in the last couple of years.
 Watkins said she would look into why they haven’t been placed downtown.